gregory223c/DollarTreeCompass/README.md

 # DollarTreeCompass

 DollarTreeCompass is a web application designed to help users keep track of their daily expenses and generate detailed receipts.
-Inspired by popular apps like Receiptify, DollarTreeCompass focuses on simplicity and efficiency, making it an ideal tool for individuals who want to manage their finances more effectively.
+DollarTreeCompass focuses on simplicity and efficiency, making it an ideal tool for individuals who want to manage their finances more effectively.

 With a user-friendly interface, DollarTreeCompass allows you to input your expenses, categorize them, and view a comprehensive list of all your transactions.
 You can easily add, edit, and delete expenses, making it simple to maintain an up-to-date record of your spending habits.
 The application also includes a receipt generation feature, which compiles your expenses into a formatted receipt that you can download or print for your records.